 Pseudocatalase comes in two different types:

 - mineral-infused body cream

 Both products contain the same active ingredients.
 More about that below.

-As the word psudo suggests, pseudo-catalase contains no catalaze enzyme.
-Rather it contains a patented set of ingredients that are thought to mimic the effects of catalase in reducing hydrogen peroxide.
+As the word pseudo suggests, pseudo-catalase contains no catalase enzyme.
+Rather it contains a patented set of ingredients that are said to mimic the effects of catalase in reducing hydrogen peroxide.